jsmolka/blog/content/eggvance/progress-6.md

 Calculating the number of cycles it takes to render a sprite is quite easy.
 It takes `width` cycles for normal and `2 * width + 10` cycles for sprites with affine transformations.
 Sprites with x-coordinates outside of the screen also affect this quota and programmers should be mindful to explicitly disable sprites instead of moving them outside the screen.

 ### Real-time clock
 The next thing I want to talk about is an actual new feature in the emulator.
-If you own a third generation Pokémon game and start it, you will notice that it complains about a drained battery.
-Time based events will no longer work because its internal real-time clock ran dry.
+If you own a third-generation Pokémon game and start it, you will notice that it complains about a drained battery.
+Time-based events will no longer work because its internal real-time clock ran dry.

 {{<flex>}}
   {{<figure src="eggvance/emerald-bad-rtc.png" caption="Figure 5: Empty battery warning">}}